simulieren/gatsby-starter-framer-x/README.md

     }
     ```
 1. Import it in your Framer X code component `src/framerx.framerfx/code/ExampleComponent`:
-    ```
+    ```js
     // Import the component with types for props import { ExampleComponent as _ExampleComponent, ExampleComponentProps } from "../../framerx/ExampleComponent";

-    // Create a new class component with the right tyoes export class ExampleComponent extends React.Component<ExampleComponentProps, any> {
+    // Create a new class component with the right types export class ExampleComponent extends React.Component<ExampleComponentProps, any> {
       // Return the component contents in JSX
       // https://reactjs.org/docs/introducing-jsx.html